rastadayon/Human-AI-Collaboration-Papers/README.md

 ### Modeling Human Trust and Reliance in AI-Assisted Decision Making A Markovian Approach
 They perform analysis based on Prospect Theory.

+#### Abstract

+Understanding how humans interact with and rely on AI is crucial for better decision-making support.
+Unlike previous studies that often approached human reliance on AI analytically, considering cost-benefit analysis, this study takes psychological factors like trust in AI  into account. **This paper introduces a hidden Markov model to study the affective process of human-AI interaction in AI-assisted decision making.** It explores how humans adjust their trust in AI over time and make reliance decisions based on that trust.
+The model outperforms various baselines in predicting human reliance behavior using real human behavior data.
+The study also provides insights into how contextual factors like decision stakes and interaction experiences influence trust and reliance dynamics in AI-assisted decision making.
+The proposed model also sheds light on how contextual factors like decision stakes and interaction experiences influence humans' trust and reliance dynamics in AI-assisted decision making.

+#### What is reported
+1. How their Hidden MArkov Model is structured and trained
+2. What baselined were used to predict the AI-reliance for the experiment
+3. The performance of their method vs the baseline methods for predicting the AI-reliance in High Penalty (HP) and Low Penalty (LP) settings for the population (?)
+4. The reliance probability distribution predicted by their method vs the baslines for the 4 actions (appropriate rejection, inappropriate rejection, appropriate acceptance, inappropriate acceptance)
+5. The performance of their method vs the baseline methods for predicting the AI-reliance in High Penalty (HP) and Low Penalty (LP) settings for individuals (?)
+6. The trust state transition probability difference (%) for HP vs. LP, previous experience et−1 being appropriate vs. inappropriate acceptance, or inappropriate vs. appropriate rejection